 Distracted Driving Detection

-Effective intelligent driver safety systems should detect whether a driver is paying attention to the road with very high accuracy.
+Effective driver learning behavior platforms should detect whether a driver is paying attention to the road with very high accuracy.
 Traditionally, this task has been approached by engineering face and eye tracking algorithms.
 However, such algorithms often struggle given many challenging real-world conditions, including variable eye shapes, lighting conditions, accessories, occlusions and more.
 In recent years, deep learning has been the driving force behind dramatic improvements in many image classification and computer vision tasks.
 Commonly used in a supervised learning setup, deep learning models are trained using a large number of labels and training data.
 Data is key to producing highly accurate models.
 Nauto’s growing network of connected cameras enables the targeted collection of large amounts of diverse, real-world data.

 The Critical Role of Data